vyca2017/content/content/reference/relay-api/mutations/creating-nodes.md

 path: /docs/reference/relay-api/creating-nodes
 layout: REFERENCE
 shorttitle: Creating nodes
-description: Creates a new node for a specific model in your GraphQL backend.
+description: Creates a new node for a specific type in your GraphQL backend.
 The node gets assigned a unique node id on creation.
 simple_relay_twin: wooghee1za
 tags:
   - relay-api